 - penicillata – Caucasian Horned Lark (E Turkey, Caucasus to N and W Iran).

-- elwesi – Tibetan Horned Lark (longirostris – Himalayan Horned Lark – should have priority if it belongs to this clade because it was described earlier than elwesi).
+- elwesi – Tibetan Horned Lark.
+(The Himalayan Horned Lark longirostris (not included in the analysis) should have priority if it belongs to this clade because it was described earlier than elwesi).

 Drovetski, S.V., Raković, M., Semenov, G., Fadeev, I.V. & Red’kin, Y.A.
 2014.
 Limited phylogeographic signal in sex-linked and autosomal loci despite geographically, ecologically, and phenotypically concordant structure of mtDNA variation in the Holarctic avian genus Eremophila.
 PLoS ONE 9(1): e87570. doi:10.1371/journal.pone.0087570